 Ben explained the “judging” section of the passage (Matthew 7:1-5) did not come to mind until after several months of being away from the organization.
 He worked for an educational mission overseas.
 His application of the first section was to his relationship with his toxic leaders after leaving the organization.

 At that time, following writing letters to the board, CEO, and faculty, he said, “I recognized that I just needed to forgive them.
 I was never going to be asked for forgiveness . . .
 I didn’t need to be putting myself in the seat of judge.”
 He believed he needed to turn judgment over to the Lord and move on in his own life knowing God would do what was best.

 Casting Pearls – Section 2

 While still with the organization, Ben said he “very much ruminated on” verse seven where it says, “Do not cast your pearls to the pigs.”
 His application of the second section was based on the pigs trampling the pearls sent their way.

 “I began to feel more and more affirmed in my thinking that my job was not to try to change them.
 I was going to fry myself if I took that campaign on.
 It was a waste of time and energy to try to change the situation in that sense of casting pearls.”

-Ben believed it would do no good to cast his pearls (confront the leader) before the swine.
+Ben believed it would do no good to cast his pearls (give godly advice) before the swine (toxic bosses).
 They would simply ignore or reject his views.

 Unfortunately, none of my interviewees attempted to interpret or apply the final 10 words of the passage.
 This is common for Christians who are suffering under abusive employers.
 I would suggest there are at least three reasons for this oversight.